Lafayette Land Grant: Settlement

 Lafayette chose land near his friend Richard Keith Call.
 Col. John McKee of Alabama was given the task of traveling to Florida and selecting Lafayette's piece of land.
 The warrant officially giving Lafayette the land was signed by President John Quincy Adams on July 4, 1825.
 The land included what is now Lake Lafayette within that tract.
 The Southwest corner of the Lafayette grant is marked by a monument in Tallahassee, Florida, which also serves as a survey marker for the Tallahassee Meridian.
 Two additional markers also lay along the boundary -- one on Gadsden Street in the city's LaFayette Park and a second one between Apalachee Parkway and LaFayette St, at the intersection of E. Indianhead Drive.

 Lafayette never visited his land in Florida.
 However, by the 1830s, several Frenchmen who knew Lafayette, including Prince Achille Murat, nephew of Napoleon Bonaparte, had moved to the area.
-They found north Florida's subtropical climate far too warm, and to add to their misery, their land deeds were deemed void.
+They found north Florida's subtropical climate far too warm.
 Some of these settlers returned to France and others moved to the historically French city of New Orleans.
 By 1855, all the land included in the Lafayette Township (over 23,000 acres) had been sold to individual buyers.
-Today it is home to a number of neighborhoods, including Lafayette Oaks, Waverly, the south half of Killearn Estates, Eastgate, Welanuee/Canopy, Woodgate, Betton Hills, and Los Robles.
-A portion of Lake Lafayette also resides within the original land grant boundaries.
+Today it is home to a number of neighborhoods, including Lafayette Oaks.